 The Intel/University of Edinburgh partnership

-Experts from both organisations are working together on a research programme focused on high-performance computing and data analytics, alongside an ethical research stream.
-This is important in this sector where the usage of personal data poses significant ethical challenges.
+Experts from both parties are working together on a research programme focused on high-performance computing and data analytics, alongside an ethical research stream.
+Ethics are important in this sector, where using personal data poses significant ethical challenges.

-Initial work will identify common technical challenges in the technology sector, use research to better understand and interpret these challenges, then work to develop solutions.
-This will create immediate and lasting impacts for the technology sector and will likely result in the development of new software and technology developments.
+Initial work identified common technical challenges in the technology sector, used research to better understand and interpret these challenges, then focused on developing solutions.

 In addition, Intel has a dedicated advanced computing hardware architecture team at the university, so that new algorithms developed will feed into the design of Intel’s future generations of microprocessors.